Aerial lift: Types

-Cable Car
+Aerial tramway

-A cable car (British English) or an aerial tramway, aerial tram (American English), uses one or two stationary ropes for support while a separate moving rope provides propulsion.
+An aerial tramway, aerial tram (American English) or a cable car (British English), uses one or two stationary ropes for support while a separate moving rope provides propulsion.
 The grip of an aerial tramway is permanently fixed onto the propulsion rope.
 Aerial trams used for urban transport include the Roosevelt Island Tramway in New York City, as well as the Portland Aerial Tram.

 Gondola lift

 A gondola lift consists of a continuously circulating cable that is strung between two or more stations, over intermediate supporting towers.
 The cable is driven by a bullwheel in a terminal, which is connected to an engine or electric motor.
 Multiple gondola cabins are attached to the cable, usually with detachable grips, enabling them to slow down in the stations to facilitate safe boarding.
-Fixed grip variants exist, although these are considerably less common.
+Fixed-grip variants exist, although these are considerably less common.
 Lifts with a single cable are sometimes referred to as "mono-cable" gondola lifts.
 Depending on the design of the individual lift, the capacity, cost, and functionality of a gondola lift will differ dramatically.
-Because of the proliferation of such systems in the Alpine regions of Europe, the French language name of télécabine is also used in an English language context.
+Because of the proliferation of such systems in the Alpine regions of Europe, the French language name of télécabine is also used in an English-language context.
 Gondola lifts are also used for urban transportation.
 Examples include the Singapore Cable Car, Metrocable (Medellín), Metrocable (Caracas), Mi Teleférico (La Paz), and London Cable Car.